-Students found using computers in class will lose 2 points per class will be informed.
+Students found using cellphones or computers in class will lose 2 points per class and should not expect to be informed when they lose these points.
 Students are encouraged to use the digital copy of the textbook at home but not in class.
 Exceptions can be made for students who, for one reason or another, require electronic devices.